veraLukyanova/In_the_shadows/README.md

 ## Two play modes:
   ### 1.Normal mode:
     - First level unlocked, by finishing a level you unlock the next one
-    - Progress saved with level's score and time spent to finish it
+    - The completed level is saved
+    - Using the RESET button, it is possible to reset the progress of unlocked levels
   ### 2.Test mode (Cheat mode):
     - Unlimited access to all levels
     - Easy access to test each models validations